 West Nile Virus

-Officials with Dallas County Health and Human Services (DCHHS) have confirmed that an 11th person has contracted the West Nile virus.
+Officials with Dallas County Health and Human Services (DCHHS) has confirmed that someone has contracted the West Nile Virus.

 Since April 1, Tarrant County Public Health has tested nearly 2,000 mosquito samples for West Nile Virus.
 23 have tested positive.

 A positive West Nile Virus mosquito sample as the City of Grand Prairie reports responding swiftly with ground spray scheduled tonight and tomorrow night.

 Areas in Dallas County and Tarrant County will begin spraying for West Nile this week, weather permitting, after mosquito pools were confirmed positive for the virus.